 Credit report fee

-Though you can monitor your credit score with Credit Karma, which provides free credit monitoring of your Equifax and TransUnion reports, lenders will pull your credit report themselves and use their own risk-analysis models to determine your creditworthiness.
-Your credit score may affect your loan amount and interest rate.
+Lenders will pull your credit reports and use their own risk-analysis models to determine your credit risk.
+Your credit scores may affect your loan amount and interest rate.

 Document preparation fee

 It costs your lender time and money to provide you a loan estimate.
 This fee typically covers administrative and other costs for your loan.
 Document prep fees are typically $50 to $100 but may vary by lender.

 The loan origination fee is probably the largest single closing cost you’ll encounter, as it’s the primary way lenders make money.
 Lenders typically charge 1% of the total loan amount for the origination fee.
 For example, if you take out a $100,000 mortgage, the fee would be $1,000.

 When buying a home, the title will need to be transferred from the seller to the buyer, which can result in a variety of fees.

 For example, you may need to pay a title search fee to the title company for doing a search of the property’s records to ensure no one else has a claim to the property.

 You may also have to pay your local recording office to record the real estate purchase so that it becomes a matter of public record.
 This recording fee can vary depending on where you live.